 1- Macau is right at Hong Kong’s doorstep

-Macau is closer to Hong Kong than Gosford is to Sydney or from Noosa to Brisbane.
-If you’re visiting or connecting through Hong Kong International Airport, the Hong Kong to Macau distance of only 60km makes it easy to pop over to Macau to explore.
+Macau is close to Hong Kong and can easily be visited on a day trip.
+So, if you’re visiting or connecting through Hong Kong International Airport, the Hong Kong to Macau distance of only 60km makes it easy to pop over to Macau to explore.

 2- Macau is compact and easy to get around